Dismiss Modal

 Choose a preferred language

 You have an infection of the middle ear, the space behind the eardrum.
-This is also called acute otitis media (AOM).
-Sometimes it's caused by the common cold.
-This is because congestion can block the internal passage (eustachian tube) that drains fluid from the middle ear.
+It's also called acute otitis media (AOM).
+It can follow a cold or allergies.
+This is because congestion from either can block the internal passage (eustachian tube) that drains fluid from the middle ear.
 When the middle ear fills with fluid, bacteria can grow there and cause an infection.
-Oral antibiotics are used to treat this illness, not eardrops.
+Oral antibiotics are used to treat this illness.
 Symptoms often start to improve within 1 to 2 days of treatment.

 Home care